william-spongberg/COMP30019-Project-2/README.md

   - Repeatedly tweaked procedural world gen and AI baking to ensure the game performs well.
   - Implemented ragdoll physics for enemies.
   - Implemented GlitchShader.shader, a shader that creates a complex 'glitchy' effect for the NPCs using gpu instancing, dithering and random offsets of the UVs and x coordinates.
-  - Implemented BossShader.shader, a shader that creates a menacing 'boss' effect using a fixed-screen texture, chromatic aberration, and a red pulsating glow.
+  - Implemented BossShader.shader, a shader that creates a menacing 'boss' effect using a fixed-screen texture, chromatic aberration and a red pulsating glow.
   - Numerous other small scripts and tweaks to improve the game's performance, visual quality, and overall experience.
 ---
 Alistair Wern Hao Cheah